Dhiraj100892/kdc_assignment/assign_1/README.md

     * For orientation [q0 q1 q2 q3], I used difference between dot product of desired and current quaternion and 1 as measure of closeness.

     > To know the position and orientation of end effactor given the joint angle and link length, I reccursively used Forward Transformation matrix (part_1/forward_kine.m).
 This method provided the orientation of end effactor in roation matrix.
 To convert the roation matrix to quaternion I used the formula defines on this [site](http://www.euclideanspace.com/maths/geometry/rotations/conversions/matrixToQuaternion/).
 * Dist from joint angles extremes
+I used L2 norm from the mean position of joint angle as closesness measure.
+The 0.001 weight is applied to this criterion as compared to the above one.

 2. Optimization Constraints